0xKolten/hacking-stellar-python-edition/7-conclusion.md

 If you've made it all the way to the end congrats!
 Hopefully this has been a useful journey for you and I've done a decent job at covering the basic concepts around the Stellar network.

-That being said, this e-book is definitely not a fully exhaustive introduction.
+That being said, this e-book is definitely not an exhaustive introduction.
 There's still a lot of material that wasn't covered here and many things to learn in order to *fully* wrap your head around Stellar.

 Thankfully we have a ton of resources available that'll make your life easier.